Wotcnt/Polyrifringence-Engine/README.md

 ---

 <details>
-<summary> 📍 Specific Use Cases ➩ Practical Applications of the Polyrifringence Engine</summary>
+<summary> 💠 Specific Use Cases ➩ Practical Applications of the Polyrifringence Engine 💠</summary>

 ### 🌈🧪 Polyrifringence Engine - Applied Domains
 Here are 12 key use cases and examples of how to manipulate the system or incorporate it into real-world scenarios: